| | | | |

 Both posters use words where the vowel sounds are found at the beginning, allowing kids to hear and identify beginning sounds in words.

-The Short Vowel Poster includes:
+Short Vowel Poster

 • A a – /ă/ – apple

-• E e – /ĕ/ – elephant
+• E e – /ĕ/ – egg

 • I i – /ĭ/ – igloo